Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/editing/transform/control/pivot_point/active_element.rst

    :Header:    |pivot-icon| :menuselection:`Pivot Point --> Active Element`
    :Hotkey:    :kbd:`Alt-Period`

-The *active* element can be an Object, vertex, edge or a face.
+The *active element* can be an object, vertex, edge or a face.
 The active element is the last one to be selected and will be shown in a lighter orange color when in *Object Mode* and white when in *Edit Mode*.
-With *Active element as Pivot* set to active, all transformations will occur relative to the active element.
+With *Active Element* as *Pivot* set to active, all transformations will occur relative to the active element.

 .. figure:: /images/editors_3dview_object_editing_transform_control_pivot-point_active-element_object-mode-display.png